mediv0/v-bucket/README.md

  }
 ```

-**_the context parameter will return root istance of our bucket. this is useful when working with modules._**
+**_the context parameter will return root instance of our bucket. this is useful when working with modules._**

 ## modules